trevorld/flir/.github/CONTRIBUTING.md

   `NEWS.md` describing the changes made.
 You may optionally add your GitHub username, and links to relevant issue(s)/PR(s).

+### Formatting

+Formatting of R files is done by `air`, a command-line tool (not an R package).
+You can install it by following [these instructions](https://posit-dev.github.io/air/cli.html), and then run `air format .` in the folder.

 ### How to add a new lint rule in `flir`?

 Adding a rule that exists in `lintr`: